afreensanaulla/Project-Documentation/README.md

 <h4>Key Features:</h4>

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Create PDF: You can generate PDF documents programmatically, adding text, images, and other content. </p>
+- **Create PDF**: You can generate PDF documents programmatically, adding text, images, and other content.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Read PDF: PDFBox allows extracting text and other elements from existing PDF files, making it useful for parsing PDF content.</p>
+- **Read PDF**: PDFBox allows extracting text and other elements from existing PDF files, making it useful for parsing PDF content.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Manipulate PDFs: You can manipulate existing PDF documents, such as merging, splitting, and rotating pages.</p>
+- **Manipulate PDFs**: You can manipulate existing PDF documents, such as merging, splitting, and rotating pages.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Fill Forms: You can fill in PDF forms dynamically and even generate reports in PDF format.</p>
+- **Fill Forms**: You can fill in PDF forms dynamically and even generate reports in PDF format.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Signature Support: Supports adding digital signatures to PDF files.</p>
+- **Signature Support**: Supports adding digital signatures to PDF files.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Common Usage: This dependency is often used in Java applications that need to generate or manipulate PDF files.
-It's useful in scenarios where reports, invoices, or documents need to be created or processed in PDF format.</p>
+- **Common Usage**: This dependency is often used in Java applications that need to generate or manipulate PDF files.
+It's useful in scenarios where reports, invoices, or documents need to be created or processed in PDF format.

 <p><b>7) spring-boot-starter-test</b> </p>